SViswanathanLab/TrPLet/snakemake_TrPLet/README.md

   ```
   * Press ```Ctrl+A``` and then ```D``` to detach the screen as needed.
 Use ```screen -ls``` to see the list of screens.
 Now closing the terminal or losing connection to the cluster should not interrupt the snakemake job.
   * Adjust the memory or number of nodes to request as needed.
-May also need to adjust the chunksize in step3_batchcorrect.R when processing large number of samples.
+May also need to adjust the chunk size in step3_batchcorrect.R when processing large number of samples.
-  * If the pipeline run is interrupted, need to rerun the following for restarting the pipeline from the place it stopped.
+  * If the pipeline run is interrupted, need to rerun the following to resume from the point where it stopped.
    ```
    screen -r SCREENID
    snakemake --unlock